Benchling supports printing labels for any

-- The storage item that you want to print a label for (the box, plate, or container).
+The inventory item (box, plate, container) or registered entity that you want to print a label for.
 This is where the information printed on the label will be taken from.

-- The label template.
-This defines how the label will look, where data will be displayed on the label, and so forth
+The label template.
+This defines how the label will look, and where data will be displayed on the label.

-- The printer.
-This is where the label will be printed from.
+The printer.
+This is where the label will be physically printed.

 Set up label templates in Benchling

-You can upload ZPL label templates into Benchling, which will allow you to print labels with information about items in Benchling.
+You can upload ZPL (Zebra Programming Language) label template code into Benchling, which will allow you to print labels with information about items in Benchling.

 Benchling does not provide a label designer for you to use.
 Instead, it allows you to upload ZPL label templates, which you can design using a number of label design programs.
-Zebra Designer is free and provided by Zebra, but any software that can produce ZPL will work out.
-When designing your labels, you can use keywords that Benchling will recognize to pull in data related to the item that you're printing a label for.
+Zebra Designer Pro (V3) is free and provided by Zebra, but any software that can produce ZPL should work.
+When designing your labels, you can use keywords that Benchling will recognize (see below) to pull in data related to the item on to the label.